Volume 70, Issue 6

 We secure a safe environment when we prepare for events we hope never happen, such as an active shooting, a chemical explosion or a bridge collapse.

-GHS departments of Law Enforcement, Emergency Preparedness, Emergency Medicine, and many others work with each other, local and state police, EMS and fire departments, as well as federal and state authorities, to ensure readiness for when the unthinkable happens.
+Prisma Health departments of Law Enforcement, Emergency Preparedness, Emergency Medicine, and many others work with each other, local and state police, EMS and fire departments, as well as federal and state authorities, to ensure readiness for when the unthinkable happens.

 Scott Porter, MD, MBA, VP of Organizational Equity, was named president-elect of the American Board of Orthopaedic Surgery.
 This national voluntary, nonprofit, independent organization seeks to serve the best interests of the public and the medical profession through establishing and evaluating educational standards for orthopaedic surgeons.